How to Reduce Your Car Insurance Premium

-- Choose your car wisely: Bigger engines and older cars both tend to cause premiums to be higher.
+2. Choose your car wisely: bigger engines and older cars both tend to cause premiums to be higher.
 Older cars are more at risk of breaking down, while bigger engines are in a higher

-- Consider the security systems, when buying a car.
+3. Consider the security systems, when buying a car.
 A car with an alarm will be cheaper to insure than one without an alarm.
 Also, before you complete the purchase get a quote online so you know how much cover will cost you before you change car.

-- Consider where you park your car.
+4. Consider where you park your car.
 If possible, parking in a garage or closed off area may reduce your premium as opposed to parking your car in an area where it’s more at risk of damage or theft.

-- Check what discounts your insurer offers.
+5. Check what discounts your insurer offers.
 Many insurers will from time to time offer specific discounts on their products so it can be worth contacting your insurance provider to see if there are any additional discounts you can avail of.
-For example, until the end of August the AA is offering a discount of up to €100 if you get a car insurance quote online
+You can check out the latest deals on an AA car insurance quote here.

-- Adding another driver to your policy may help you reduce the cost of your premiums.
+6. Adding another driver to your policy may help you reduce the cost of your premiums.
 Many motorists are unaware that they could bag themselves a further discount by adding a spouse or partner to their insurance policy, as long as they actually use your vehicle – just make sure they have a clean driving record before doing so.
 Some insurance providers offer a discount of up to 20 percent just for adding your spouse or partner, so it is certainly worth inquiring.

-- Avoid over-valuing your vehicle.
+9. Avoid over-valuing your vehicle.
 You can only claim whatever the insurance company’s assessor deems is the value of the vehicle so if you over-value your car when taking out cover you may end up paying more than you need to for your insurance premium.

 Is your policy up for renewal in the near future or are you looking to get insurance for the first time?
-Click here to get an AA Car Insurance quote online.